MahmutRuzi/mahmutruzi.github.io/_posts/2021-02-07-What-is-superhydrophobicity.md

 ---
 This is a cross-post of [a post I wrote](https://medium.com/@mahmutruzi/super-hydrophobic-coatings-what-are-they-and-how-they-work-eeb9a6f91966) in medium.
 In this post I try to explain superhydrophobicity in plain langauge.

 Have you heard of Neverwet or UltraEverDry?
-These are commercial consumer superhydrophobic coatings, and they are cheap.
-You can buy a bottle of Neverwet spray at Amazon for just over 1 $ per ounce. what are the superhydrophobic coatings for, you may ask.
+These are commercial coatings that make surfaces extremely repellent to water.
+You can buy a bottle of Neverwet spray on Amazon for just over $1 per ounce.
+These coatings can be used on a variety of surfaces including shoes, windows, cars, furniture, walls, and more.
+To use the products, simply spray them according to the instructions and wait for them to dry.
-They are for making surfaces extremely repellent to water.
-By surfaces, I mean almost any surfaces, sneakers, boots, dress and coat, window, car, patio, chair, road, wall, … the list goes on.
-To use the products, no special tools are need, you just need to spray the products according to the instruction, and wait for it to dry.Then, voila !, you got a superhydrophobic surface.
-It stays dry even in water, in rain, and most importantly, stays clean !
-Now let’s open the bottle to uncover the ‘secret’ ingredients, and reveal how they work.

 <div class="wp-caption aligncenter" style="width: 330px; border: 0;">